 I have two bachelor’s degrees, the first in physiotherapy and a second in psychology.
 Osteopathy is another specialisation.
 The interaction between the physical and the psychological aspects in physiotherapy in general and in a sports environment in particular is very interesting.
 I’m a keen basketball player myself, but I also love body building and playing football.
 After my bachelor’s degrees, I wanted to dive deeper into the research aspects of sports physiotherapy.
 I want to improve as a professional and treat my patients from a more scientific background, while also applying all my knowledge about the psychological aspects.
 In my view that’s the best approach a patient can possibly get.

 I’m also a great believer in the use of social media.
 Health professionals should use this more to spread the word.
 It brings you more into contact with patients and you can use a tool like YouTube to explain things.
 If you want to reach more people, these are the things you need to do.

 I love living in Maastricht, it’s so easy-going.
 I’m really learning a lot because the programme is very interactive which allows me to develop my soft skills as well as improve my English.

 My dream is to work as a sports physiotherapist, applying all the knowledge I have gained through my degrees in ‘both worlds’.”

 Want to know more about the Human Movement Sciences programme?
 Get our full infopack

-Healthy food can fulfil all kinds of nutritional needs, not only the sports-related ones
+Healthy food can fulfill all kinds of nutritional needs, not only the sports-related ones